The Cool Benefits of Vinyl Roofing Membranes

 PVC roofing membranes can stand up to some of the toughest stresses and have been proven to support and protect roofs throughout the world.
-Learn more about this durable, high-performance roofing solution »
+Learn more about this durable, high-performance low-slope roofing solution »

-Roofs made of PVC contribute significantly to achieving two major objectives of green building programs – the reduction of both building cooling loads and the urban heat island effect.
+Roofs made of PVC roofing membrane contribute significantly to achieving two major objectives of green building programs – the reduction of both building cooling loads and the urban heat island effect.
 See why PVC membranes are the sustainable choice among commercial roofing systems »

-PVC membranes' aesthetic qualities make them the choice for any roof design.
+PVC roofing membranes' aesthetic qualities make them the choice for any roof design.
 Find out why PVC is recommended for projects with aesthetic considerations here »